 Most did not see, or refused to see, the evil.
 Every bishop in the land acquiesced to the King, signing the sacrilegious Oath of Supremacy – that Henry was ‘head of the Church in England’.
 All except one: The indomitable John Fisher, whose saintly ascetical life and courageous example should be a model for our bishops through the ages.
 Like all saints, he never rested easy: A learned and prayerful man, who, when past the age of fifty, although fluent in Latin, he thought he should learn Greek, so as to better understand Scripture – the wave of humanistic studies was waxing strong.
 As the Chinese adage has it, the best time to plant a tree is twenty years ago; the second best time, is today.
 And what holds for trees, holds for Greek (and the violin, as I am discovering).

-We are all in fact still living through the rippling and deleterious effects of the momentous rift begun with the schism of ‘King Harry’.
+And not just Britain: We are all living through the rippling and deleterious effects of the momentous rift begun with the schism of ‘King Harry’.
 As the future Pope Leo XIII would put it, without the one, true religion, no society can be well governed, and the further we – as individuals and as a society – drift from the one, holy, Catholic and apostolic Church, the worse off things will be.

-The whole case of Henry’s quest for an annulment so he might marry his paramour Anne Boleyn seems rather quaint to us now.
-If he had asked for his marriage to Catherine of Aragon to be declared null and void in today’s milieu, it would likely be handed to him on a silver platter by a local tribunal, instead of the heads of More and Fisher.
+The whole case of Henry’s quest for an annulment from his lawful wife Catherine so he might marry his paramour Anne Boleyn seems rather quaint to us now.
+If he had asked for his marriage to be declared null and void in today’s milieu, it would likely be handed to him on a silver platter by a local tribunal, instead of the heads of More and Fisher.